-- Program one controller with the front keypad. - 2 When the controller is ON, insert the "Hot key" and push A key; the "uP" message appears followed a by flashing "Ed"
+- Program one controller with the front keypad. - 2 When the controller is ON, insert the "Hot key" and push A key; the "uP" message appears followed a by flashing "Ed" - Push "SET" key and the "Ed" will stop flashing. - Turn OFF the instrument remove the "Hot Key", then turn it ON again.

-to restart the upload again or remove the "Hot key" to abort the operation
+NOTE: the "Er" message is displayed for failed programming.
+In this case push again o key if you want to restart the upload again or remove the "Hot key" to abort the operation